lucasnamac/Some-types-of-data-structure/README.md

 ### Sorted Dynamic List

- It's an variation of linked list, because the element is inserted in an orderly manner, then the use of sorting algorithm after insetion it's not necessary.
+ It's an variation of linked list, because the element is inserted in an orderly manner, then the use of sorting algorithms after insetion it's not necessary.

  ![SortedDynamic](./resources/sorteddynamiclist.png)

 #### How to work ?

 It's work by means nodes.
 Every that an element is inserted is created a node that store the element and after the node will be linked in list according to sort criterion.
-To remove a node is necessary manipulation of pointers and after deallocation of removed node.
-This code implemmented some functions of manipulation of list.
+To remove a node is necessary manipulation of pointers and deallocation of removed node.
+This code implements some functions of manipulation of list.
 I will talk about it in operations topic.

 ##### Operations